• Recipes

 Even though we're not dealing with gluten in this muffin recipe, I still find it's best not to overmix the batter.
 Simply stir everything together with a large spoon, then immediately start scooping the batter into the muffin pan.

-For more helpful baking tips check out this post: Top 12 Vegan Baking Tips
+For more helpful baking tips check out my Top 12 Vegan Baking Tips

 Equipment